Captain & Crew

 Owner and Captain, Eric Boyum

 Ocean Adventures and our ship Great Bear II is owned and operated by Captain Eric Boyum.
-Eric has been exploring and working on the coasts of B.C., Alaska, the Caribbean, and the Sea of Cortez for over 30 years.
+Eric has been exploring and working on the coasts of B.C. and Alaska for over 35 years.
+He also has logged experience as a Captain in the Caribbean and the Sea of Cortez.
 As Captain, Eric is certified by Transport Canada.

-As a professional firefighter for over 25 years, and now serving as a Captain, Eric is also trained in commanding emergency scenes, advanced first aid and CPR, and many kinds of technical rescues.
-With these qualifications and experience and his Wilderness First Aid training, our guests feel an added confidence when traveling with us.
+Eric has just recently retired from a 28 year career as a professional firefighter.
+As a fire ground officer for the past 10 years, he was in command of many emergency scenes.
+Eric is also trained in advanced first aid, CPR, swiftwater rescue, and many kinds of technical rescues.
+With these qualifications and experience, and his Wilderness First Aid training, our guests feel an added confidence when traveling with us.

 Helping Eric with the running of the company, marketing and trip reservations, is Eric's long time partner and wife, Trish Boyum.